Aaron Hernandez Linked To 4th Murder 2 Years After Suicide

 Late NFL star Aaron Hernandez has been linked to a new murder as part of an explosive new investigation, RadarOnline.com can exclusively report.

-The disgraced former New England Patriots tight end — who committed suicide behind bars in 2017 — was a suspect in a 2012 double homicide, and was convicted of first-degree murder in the 2013 killing of semi-professional football player Odin Lloyd.
+The disgraced former New England Patriots tight end — who committed suicide behind bars in 2017 — was put on trial in a 2012 double homicide, and was convicted of first-degree murder in the 2013 killing of semi-professional football player Odin Lloyd.

-However, once in prison, Hernandez bragged of a FOURTH murder to his prison lover, investigative journalist Dylan Howard revealed in his latest book, Aaron Hernandez’s Killing Fields.
+However, once in prison, Hernandez admitted he was behind the trigger in the 2012 homicides and bragged of a FOURTH murder to his prison lover, investigative journalist Dylan Howard revealed in his latest book, Aaron Hernandez’s Killing Fields.

 In an exclusive interview for the book, Hernandez’s cellmate and boyfriend, Kyle Kennedy, said: “[Aaron] always used to tell me he had four murders.
 He would just always, all the time joke around saying ‘I got four bodies.’”